youngjeffrey/unc-projects/README.md

 This is a website about Artificial intelligence in healthcare.
 It is for the final project for my Comp 380 (Computers and Society) class.
 It incorporates HTML and CSS as the front end.
 I incorporated a quiz in the website and that includes basic PHP as the backend.
+All the CSS files are in CSS folders and all the HTML and PHP files are in the Templates folder.

 _Linked List_